oworob/localite/README.md

 #### Bugs To Fix

-- [ ] Submitting a translation doesn't update the pending(n) count in entries list
+- [ ] Submitting a translation doesn't update the pending(n) count in entries list and the translations doesn't appear immediately under translations

----

-Pages:

-- Login
-- Register
-- Entry Page
-  - entry list
-  - entry translations + form + voting
-  - comment section
-- Create Project
-- Manage Project (inviting)
-- Project list (with invites)

-Entry statuses:

-- pending (has at least one translation added)
-- needs_translation (has zero translations)
-- accepted (one of the translations was accepted by the project owner)
+- [ ] User multiselect sometimes unselects the wrong user